saritvakrat/jest-runner-grouped-tests/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/jest-runner-grouped-tests.svg)](https://www.npmjs.com/package/jest-runner-grouped-tests)
 [![License](https://img.shields.io/npm/l/jest-runner-grouped-tests.svg)](https://github.com/saritvakrat/jest-runner-grouped-tests/blob/master/package.json)

 A test runner that allows you to tag your tests and execute specific groups of tests with Jest.
+This runner is based on the original repository that was [archived](https://github.com/eugene-manuilov/jest-runner-groups)

 ## Installation